Diversity Education: A Life Skills Pathway

 The weekly Community Access Program offers the students opportunity to engage with their local community.
 Under the care and guidance of the staff, this program assists the students to develop skills, knowledge and understanding across the following areas:

-- Commuting effectively & safely
+- Commuting effectively and safely

 - Public transport training